 For many years, my dad led seminars at colleges and universities.
 Once when speaking to a group at Harvard, he noticed the crowd losing interest.
 After all, what could this Southern businessman have to tell them?
 So he began quoting a poem by the great New England American poet, Robert Frost.
 Suddenly, every person in the room became fully engaged.
 He had earned the right to be heard.

-When the apostle Paul spoke with the cultural elite of Ancient Greece, he too quoted a famous Greek poet.
+When the apostle Paul spoke with the cultural elite of Ancient Greece, he also quoted a famous Greek poet.
 Why?
 Paul was showing an interest in Greek culture.
 He showed appreciation for Greek culture.
-It showed them that he was well read.
+It showed them that he was well-read.
 Paul was earning the right to be heard by a group of people who might have easily dismissed him as an irrelevant and ignorant foreigner.
 Instead, they were curious to know more.

 - Find Common Ground.
 Paul quoted a Greek poet and began his conversation by discussing one of the many idols the Greeks worshiped (Acts 17: 22-28).
 Rather than condemning from the start, Paul found common ground and won the right to be heard.

 - Identify a Felt Need.
 Why did the ancient Greeks worship so many different idols, gods?
 They were searching for something to believe in – they were searching for God, even though they didn’t know who He was.
 We do the same thing.
 We search for value, purpose, and identity in money, career, success, or relationships – our modern-day idols.
 But God is the only one who can fully satisfy this search.